staaph/vue-firebase-chat/README.md

 # chat

-This chat app is based on the NetNinja Udemy Tutorial.
+This chat app is based on the NetNinja Udemy Tutorial.\
-Wrong routes get redirected.
+See <a href="https://vue-firebase-chat.vercel.app/">LIVE</a> Version Wrong routes get redirected.

 ## Language and Tools used